 – works well wet, dry or in combination

-– lightfast ratings legend that is not available on that packaging
+– lightfast rating legend that is not available on that packaging

 – expensive price point for a beginner or hobbyist

 – visual colour indicated only on tip of pencil